nf-core/configs/docs/eddie.md

 ## Using iGenomes references

-A local copy of the iGenomes resource has been made available on the Eddie HPC so you should be able to run the pipeline against any reference available in the `igenomes.config`.
+A local copy of the iGenomes resource has been made available on the Eddie HPC for those with access to `/exports/igmm/eddie/NextGenResources` so you should be able to run the pipeline against any reference available in the `igenomes.config`.
 You can do this by simply using the `--genome <GENOME_ID>` parameter.

 ## Adjusting maximum resources